shakebugs/shake-docs/docs/android/configuration-and-data/activity-history.md

 ## Setup

 ### User actions
-To set up Shake to observe taps made on your app's UI elements, add this to any Activity you want to track:
+To set up Shake to observe taps made on your app's UI elements, add this to the Activity you want to track:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';